devflowinc/ruby-sdk/docs/TopicApi.md

 > update_topic(tr_dataset, update_topic_data)

-update_topic
+Update Topic

-update_topic  Update an existing chat topic.
+Update Topic  Update an existing chat topic.
 Currently, only the name of the topic can be updated.

 ### Examples